 Let $\A$ be a Barr exact Goursat category.
 A \defn{Birkhoff subcategory} $\B$ of~$\A$ is a full and reflective subcategory which is closed under subobjects and regular quotients.
 We write the induced adjunction as

-and denote its unit $\eta\colon{1_{\A}\To \b}$.
+and denote its unit by $\eta\colon{1_{\A}\To \b}$.
 A Birkhoff subcategory of a variety of universal algebras is the same thing as a subvariety.
 If $\A$ is finitely complete Barr exact Goursat then so is any Birkhoff subcategory $\B$ of $\A$.

 For a given full, replete and reflective subcategory $\B$, being closed under subobjects is equivalent to the components $\eta_{A}$ of the unit of the adjunction being regular epimorphisms.
-If now $\B$ is full, reflective and closed under subobjects then the Birkhoff property of $\B$ (i.e., closure under quotients) is equivalent to the following condition: given any regular epimorphism $f\colon{B\to A}$ in $\A$, the induced square of regular epimorphisms
+If now $\B$ is full, reflective and closed under subobjects then the Birkhoff property of $\B$ (that is, closure under quotients) is equivalent to the following condition: given any regular epimorphism $f\colon{B\to A}$ in $\A$, the induced square of regular epimorphisms

 is a pushout.

 From now on, $\B$ will be a fixed Birkhoff subcategory of a chosen Barr exact Goursat category $\A$.